SunggooJung/ADR_TX1/README.md

-ADR_NET - ROS implementation of caffe based CNN
+"ADR_NET - ROS implementation of caffe based CNN"

 If you use this ROS-CNN wrapper for your academic research, please cite our related papers.